allamemc/allamemc/README.md

 You have all my projects on the GitHub board.

-Technologies: HTML5, CSS3, JavaScript ES6, Node, Express, Java, Python
+Technologies: HTML5, CSS3, JavaScript ES6, Node, Express, Java, Python, Mongo DB, SQL

 - 🌱 I'm learning React
 - 📫 How to contact me: allamemc@gmail.com